Azure-Samples/Azure-CXP-Developer-Support/Storage/Table/dotnet/ListTables/Readme.md

 ---

-# csharp sample code to Query and List all the Tables win the Azure Storage Account.
+# csharp sample code to Query and List all the Tables in the Azure Storage Account.

  Code Overview and Pre-requisites